 The treaty goes onto give all the economic factor regulations needed to become a member of the EMU, steady inflation rate, and a low percent of debt % of GDP.
 This portion Article 104c (referenced #2) gives the ramifications of sufficient public debt contributions to GDP.
 Spain was entering a phase where they needed to keep their % of Debt to GDP in check or there would be consequences with the council that presided over documenting these factors.
 This council limited budget deficits to 3 % of GDP and debt to be 60 % of GDP.
 In 1985, when Spain became an EEC member with a budget deficit of 6.4% of GDP and debt to GPD was 40.4%.
 In the next few years the budget deficit did go down 3% and debt 39.8% in 1988, but rose again in 1994 peaked at budget deficits of 6.7% and debt to GPD 47.6%.
 Spain’s % of debt to GDP was well under the benchmark set by the treaty after 1994, but their budget deficits ratio was far higher than the benchmark placed.
 It stayed consistently over 6% until 1995 when it dropped to 2.8% in 1997.
 By 2000 the budget deficits stay around 1%, but debt % of GDP continued to rise and by 2000 it was exceeding 60% at 60.6%.
 This was a signal to most economists at this time that Spain would have a hard time keeping economic factors consistent with the treaty bylaws, by the erratic behavior of just this economic factor.
 The debt contribution to GDP was still over the amount allowed, and Spain was still an economy that integrated the Euro.
 Budget deficits are not a great way of looking at long term economic health, but growth in overall debt contribution is alarming after seeing over a 6 year span rising 14%.
 Mentioned in Lessons from the Integration of Spain and Portugal to the EU, countries seemed to be able to manipulate economic factors so they could meet convergence criteria.
 This integration was misconstrued for long term instead of short term effects on this economy.

 On January 1, 1999, Spain became founding member of the European Monetary Union (EMU), which as late as 1997 was considered an outside candidate for joining the euro zone, fulfilled the inflation, interest rates, debt, exchange rate, and public deficit requirements established by the Maastricht Treaty.
-(Lessons from the Integration of Spain and Portugal to the EU
+(Lessons from the Integration of Spain and Portugal to the EU)

 The criteria are still monitored by the EMU councils, but after their admittance their economic factors had to stabilize and stay constant.
 This large amount of extreme growth in, exports, imports, and amount of debt % of GDP shows the amount of benefits Spain’s economy has received.
 They were buying more, selling more, and allowed to borrow more for expansion; but such rapid growth came at a price.